The Alaska Airlines Bay to Breakers rules of competition are implemented to ensure a safe, fair race for all participants.

 184.108.40.206.
 Within 60 days of the initial determination, the Games Committee shall meet for a final review of all potential violations and any responses submitted.
 A final determination will be made and participants notified of the result and any penalty imposed.

 8.2.
 Penalties: Any violation of these Rules will result in assessment of a penalty in accordance with the following:

 8.2.1.
 Failure to Cross all Checkpoints on Course Disqualification from event’s official results.

 8.2.2.
 Transfer of Race Number Any registered participant who transfers, sells, or otherwise permits any other individual to wear the race number assigned to them shall be disqualified.

 8.2.3.
 Unauthorized Assistance Any registered participant who receives unauthorized assistance will be disqualified.
 This includes any registered participant who permits an unregistered runner to run with them for any part of the event.

 8.2.4.
-Unprofessional/Unsportsmanlike Conduct Any participant who engages in any unprofessional or unsportsmanlike conduct, including, without limitation, the providing of any false or misleading information in connection with their application for or participation in Bay to Breakers shall be disqualified.
+Unprofessional/Unsportsmanlike Conduct Any participant who engages in any unprofessional or unsportsmanlike conduct, including, without limitation, the providing of any false or misleading information in connection with their application for or participation in the Alaska Airlines Bay to Breakers shall be disqualified.

 8.2.6.
 Other Violations The Games Committee will assess penalties for any violations not specifically addressed taking into account all relevant facts and circumstances.